 - Regular practice of Cow face pose can also reduce anxiety and stress.

 The practice of yoga is particularly meant to improve and strengthen the physical and mental health of the person.
-Practicing the yoga regularly will help in increasing muscle mass well as promote flexibility.
+Practicing yoga regularly will help in increasing muscle mass as well as promote flexibility.
 It will also assist in calming the mind and it is a great way to remove stress.
 Yoga for back muscles strengthening has become quite popular as most of the people spend quite a lot of time sitting on a chair and they suffer from a different kind of back pain.